-St. Andrew’s Episcopal School admits students of any race, gender, color, religion, and national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-St. Andrew’s does not discriminate in violation of the law on the basis of race, religion, creed, color, gender, age, physical challenge, or national origin in administration of its educational policies, admissions policies, scholarship programs, and athletic or other school-administered programs.
+St. Andrew’s Episcopal School admits qualified applicants of any race, color, ethnicity, national origin, religion, or sex (including gender and sexual orientation), to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+It does not discriminate in violation of the law on the basis of race, color, ethnicity, national origin, religion, or sex (including gender and sexual orientation), in administration of its educational and admissions policies, offers of scholarship and financial aid, and execution of athletic or any other school administered programs.

 Find Your Community

 St. Andrew’s is a close-knit community of students, parents, and teachers of many faiths, cultures, races, and economic backgrounds.
 Founded in the Episcopal tradition, St. Andrew’s is inclusive and supportive of the beliefs of others.
 Diversity is celebrated, and students are accepting, open to befriending people of many backgrounds.

 As an embodiment of the Christian faith, St. Andrew’s honors, celebrates, and worships God as the center of life and strives to be a model of God’s love and grace.
 St. Andrew’s shares the Episcopal Church’s commitment to respecting the dignity of all people.
 That commitment is reflected in a school environment that is open and inclusive to families of all faiths and traditions.